Anurakta22/Deepfake-Detection-with-XAI/README.md

 ## How to Use
 You can easily run this project using Google Colab by following these steps:
 1) Open the Notebook
-2) Import the provided .ipynb notebook into your Google Colab environment.
+2) Import the provided .py notebook into your Google Colab environment.

 Upload the Dataset (Kaggle)
 This project uses the "140k Real and Fake Faces" dataset from Kaggle.